-Hopefully in this posting you can find which Christmas Carol is the most accurate to Charles Dickens original vision so you can have plenty of time to get your favorite version of this wonderful movie.
+Hopefully in this posting you can find which Christmas Carol is the most suitable to you so you can have plenty of time to get your favorite version of this wonderful movie.

 The links provided for each movie are for the DVD or Blu-Ray.

 And, just so you are aware I have recently located two silent versions of which I plan to purchase.
 When I do I will add my review to this post.

 'A Christmas Carol.'
 Is there any other story that epitomizes what the modern day Christmas celebration is all about?
 And who would have thought this very English fable written over 150 years ago would be every bit as alive today here in the 21st century United States as it was in 1843 England when first published?
 Gerald Charles Dickens, great great grandson of THE Charles Dickens, was quoted as saying,